 Provisioning¶

 Inuvika OVD Enterprise 3.4 adds the ability to integrate your OVD Session Manager directly with your choice of virtualization platform.
-This can be on premise, hybrid, or cloud-based utilising both simple hypervisors such as Nutanix AHV, Proxmox, VMware vSphere, and Microsoft Hyper-V through to cloud providers such as Zadara, Microsoft Azure, Google Cloud Platform (GCP), and Amazon AWS.
+This can be on premise, hybrid, or cloud-based utilising both simple hypervisors such as Nutanix AHV, Proxmox, VMware vSphere, and VergeIO through to cloud providers such as Zadara, Microsoft Azure, Google Cloud Platform (GCP), and Amazon AWS.

 This new functionality allows you to deploy both shared and dedicated OVD Application Server instances that run either Windows 10/11, Windows Server, or a Linux Server based operating system (Ubuntu 22.04/RHEL8) from a gold master template, or multiple templates curated for different use cases.